SV Angel

 Seed Round in 2014

-Strikingly, Inc. is a website development platform founded in 2012 and based in San Francisco, California.
-It offers users the ability to create mobile-optimized websites and online stores without needing coding or design skills.
-The platform features user-friendly tools such as drag-and-drop editing, professional templates, and responsive designs that cater to smartphones, tablets, and desktops.
-Users can enhance their websites with features like e-commerce capabilities, membership options, and blogging functionalities.
-Strikingly generates revenue through premium subscription plans, which provide additional benefits such as custom domain connections, the removal of Strikingly branding, and expanded store features.
-The platform primarily serves small businesses and individuals seeking to establish their online presence and attract customers.
+Strikingly, Inc. is a website development platform established in 2012 and headquartered in San Francisco, California.
+It enables users, including small businesses and individuals, to create mobile-optimized websites and online stores without the need for coding or design skills.
+The platform offers a variety of professional templates and layouts, allowing users to easily build responsive websites that are optimized for smartphones, tablets, and desktops.
+Strikingly's features include drag-and-drop editing, e-commerce capabilities, and options for adding memberships and blogs.
+The company generates revenue through premium subscription plans, which provide additional functionalities such as custom domain connections and the removal of Strikingly branding.

 Strikingly